 Many genetic studies have now been conducted on Y chromosome mutational differences between men from all around the world.
 Scientists have mapped these unique differences into groups that share a common ancestor.
 As we just learned, these groups are called haplogroups, which look like a giant, complicated family tree, which they are.

 What is fascinating is that the Y chromosome haplogroup tree keeps joining as you go back through history until it reaches exactly three separate branches immediately after the original Y chromosome Adam (Noah), and from there it branches rapidly to all men on earth as people dispersed around the planet.
-If you look carefully at this link or the diagram below, you will see the original three original men at the very right of the link, and top of the diagram.
+If you look carefully at this link, you will see the original three original men at the very right of the link, and top of the diagram.

 This recent discovery is yet another confirmation of the creation model of origins.
 Secular scientists will acknowledge this three-part split but place it hundreds of thousands of years earlier based on their understanding of human origins.
 This assumption is not based on genetics, but a prior commitment to a long-ages geological framework, without which evolution cannot be a viable theory.
 Once again we see the human Y chromosome haplogroup map corresponding to Biblical history.